wdk-docs/vscode-docs/docs/terminal/shell-integration.md

 ---
 Order: 3
 Area: terminal
-TOCTitle: Shell Integration
+title: Shell Integration
-ContentId: a6a1652b-c0d8-4054-a2da-feb915eef2cc
+id: a6a1652b-c0d8-4054-a2da-feb915eef2cc
 PageTitle: Terminal Shell Integration in Visual Studio Code
 DateApproved: 7/6/2023
-MetaDescription: Visual Studio Code's embedded terminal can integrate with some shells to enhance the capabilities of the terminal.
+description: Visual Studio Code's embedded terminal can integrate with some shells to enhance the capabilities of the terminal.
 ---

 # Terminal Shell Integration